ericbrewe/BreweAcademicSite/content/courses/PHYS_115/_index.md

 **Course Tools**
 Due to the transition to online learning, we will be using a variety of tools to support learning.

-*Zoom: We have a zoom classroom, you may need to install Zoom software.
-I will be sending you an invitation to the first Zoom meeting soon.
+*Zoom*: We have a zoom classroom, you may need to install Zoom software.
+You should have received an invitation

-*Gradescope: You will be handing in homework on Gradescope, you may have gotten an email from them saying you were enrolled.
+*Gradescope*: You will be handing in homework on Gradescope, you should have gotten an email from them about enrollment.
 We'll talk about how this will work.

-*Slack: We are going to use Slack for our classroom communication, I've used it before, and students found it to be pretty useful.
+*Slack*: We are going to have a Slack channel that people can use for varied classroom communications, you are not required to sign up, but, I've used it before, and students found it to be pretty useful.

-*GlowScript: The class will be using GlowScript to develop small computational projects.
+*GlowScript*: The class will be using GlowScript <https://www.glowscript.org/> to develop small computational projects.
 GlowScript is not quite the same as vPython - but very clase, the TA, Virginia Price will be holding recitations on Wednesdays.

 ## Course Outline